 “And if I hear about one more human-trafficking bust in Kanvane, I think I’ll finally lose it.”

 Order nods as Redemption continues, not looking at the others at all, even as someone slouches out of their chair.

+He sighs.
 “I keep telling myself: ‘Daniel, there’s simply no way they’ll mess it up again.
 But I guess that’s just me being an optimist, like always— and big shock, they mess it up again.
 I’ll be real.
 Rayda left some work to do, or better yet, his absence caused it all to spring up fearlessly.
 All these pathetic fools-’”

 “Hey, Daniel,” Order addresses plainly as she takes up her own hot-cross bun.